Awhile ago, Otto saw a heated argument unfold that got so crazy that he thought the police were going to have to be called…

 We want to feel respected.

-This shows up differently for every single person and if you stay away from reacting and defending–and just listen, disagreements and fights will just dissolve.
+This shows up differently for every single person and if you stay away from reacting and defending–and just listen, disagreements and fights will usually dissolve.

-We have a good crop of poison ivy at the back of our lot and one of Susie’s “jobs” for the holiday weekend was for the two of them to tackle this problem.
+We have a good crop of poison ivy at the back of our lot and one of Susie’s “jobs” for the holiday weekend was for the two of us to tackle this problem.

 So we made up stories about what the other was thinking and reacted with anger and impatience.